maximum-software/pdf-forms-for-contact-form-7/readme.txt

 = Does this plugin allow website visitors to work with PDF files? =

-No.  This plugin adds features to the CF7 interface in the WordPress Admin Panel only.
+No.  This plugin adds features to the [Contact Form 7](https://wordpress.org/plugins/contact-form-7) interface in the WordPress Admin Panel only.

 = Does this plugin require special software installation on the web server? =